damaru-inc/processing-hacks/README.md

 # processing-hacks
 This contains examples of [Processing](https://processing.org) scripts.

-So far there is just one:
+So far I have only documented one of these:

 ## fftStereo